-This drink was wholly inspired by aged whisky.
+This drink was wholly inspired by an aged whisky barrel.
 When creating a new drink, the inspiration should come from something, and not just the random mixing of fruit juices, which is happening too much lately.
 Whisky can be intimidating to a new drinker, partially because they usually buy the cheapest stuff and secondly because the modern palate is geared towards sweet, sugary drinks.
 To overcome some of these issues, this drink was created to ease people into whisky.
 This drink should not taste very sweet when properly made.
 In this cocktail the flavours of vanilla, cinnamon and caramel are amplified to make a smooth tasting, approachable drink.

 When you read a review or tasting notes for whisky, a number of flavour characteristics are quite common.
 Many times the flavour will be referred to as spicy, with hints of cinnamon, rich vanilla, nutmeg and mellow chewy toffee.
 The scent or "nose" will state Caramelized orange, leather and dark chocolate, black honey, and woody notes.
 Basically, many flavours can be found in whisky, but there tends to be a common thread of specific spices, like vanilla and cinnamon and sweet flavours like caramel.

 With that very simple understanding of the flavours in whisky, I decided to amplify them by adding complimentary liqueurs and flavourings.
 The first ingredient I wanted to add was vanilla.
 Pure vanilla was very overpowering, even when diluted.
 After trying a number of vanilla flavoured liqueurs, the one that worked really well was Bols Vanilla.
 The other good things is that this liqueur is easily found in most stores.